caudilci/pico-wiz/README.md

 - ~~stop enemy from showing collision with other enemies~~
 - ~~switch menu to utilize vertical and horizontal indices --> required for spell upgrading~~
 - ~~spell unlocking~~
-- deep copy function
+- ~~deep copy function~~
-- spell upgrading
+- spell upgrading -- In Progress
-- spell cast function
+- spell cast function -- In Progress
 - turn counter
-- spell cooldown (for enemies)
+- spell cooldown (for enemies) -- In Progress
-- enemy spells
+- enemy spells -- In Progress
-- world gen
+- world gen -- In Progress
 - death screen/handling
 - title screen and pre-game-start options
 - adjust spell menu highlighting?